przemastro/java-selenium-cucumber-framework-template/README.md

 # javaSeleniumCucumberFramework
 Java + Selenium WebDriver 3.3 + TestNG + Cucumber

 This is an initial framework created to demonstrate integration between selenium, testng and additional bdd layer (cucumber).
 It has been created in Page Object Pattern style including Page Factory.
-Framework is prepared to run in CI as a maven project.
+It allows to:

+    Integrate pom.xml with CI.
+You can run tests from maven pom.xml as well as directly from Runner class Run tests against 3 browsers and in addition against chrome mobile simply by enabling flags in properties file Add single bet math formula into test scenario.
+    Run Scenario with different test data

 It consists of following:

 Java classes